$\widehat{Z}$ and Splice Diagrams: Introduction

-and extended linearly to any formal power series in $t.$ For a rational function $f(t)$ we denote $\se f(t)$ the ``symmetric expansion'', which is the average of the expansions of the given rational function as $t \ra 0$ (as a Laurent power series in $t$) and as $t \ra \infty$ (as a Laurent power series in $t^{-1}$).
+The next theorem gives explicit formulas for $\Zhat_\sigma(q)$ invariants of Seifert manifolds, see Section~\ref{sec:seifert} for definitions and conventions.
+We introduce the ``Laplace transform'' $\LC_A$, defined on~monomials as \smash{$ \LC_A(t^n) = q^{\frac{n^2}{4A}} $} and extended linearly to any formal power series in $t$.
+For a~rational function $f(t)$, we denote $\se f(t)$ the ``symmetric expansion'', which is the average of the expansions of the given rational function as $t \ra 0$ (as a Laurent power series in $t$) and as $t \ra \infty$ \big(as a Laurent power series in $t^{-1}$\big).
+Finally, we pick a reference ``anticanonical'' $\spc{}$ structure~$\ac$ to express all $\Zhat_\sigma(q)$ using the natural action of $H = H_1(Y,\ZZ) = \langle g_0,\dots, g_k \rangle$ on $\spc(Y)$ (see Sections \ref{spc_structures} and \ref{sec:seifert} for notations and definitions).